 The pain has gotten worse.
 I can feel it pulsate and throb from my elbow to my wrist, it hurts to even bend or move my wrist - my fingers ache and constantly feel like static.
 I even bought an arm sling so I can rest it when I’m walking.

-I can’t even hold a pencil without feeling pain or shaking, it’s hard to keep my arm (especially my fingers) still due to stimming* but I guess I have to control it and only stim with my left arm/hand, which will be difficult but I hope to change that soon.
+I can’t even hold a pencil without feeling pain or shaking, it’s hard to keep my arm (especially my fingers) still due to stimming (repetition of physical movements) but I guess I have to control it and only stim with my left arm/hand, which will be difficult but I hope to change that soon.

 The fact that I can’t even hold my pencils or properly sign my “KH” on a bottle cap to indicate it’s mine, constantly reiterating that I won’t be able to draw until next year kills me.